Ago251/StealthGame_Unreal/README.md

 Pause menu: escape

 # Classes
-ATP_ThirdPersonCharacter: this class implements the playable character.
+**ATP_ThirdPersonCharacter**: this class implements the playable character.
 Based on the ATP_ThirdPersonCharacter class of the UE4 content pack

-AEnemy: this class handles the mechanics implementation of the enemies
+**AEnemy**: this class handles the mechanics implementation of the enemies

-AAIController: this class implements the sight and hearing senses of the enemies.
+**AAIController**: this class implements the sight and hearing senses of the enemies.
 It runs automatically the given behaviour tree.
 Behaviour trees are made with the Blueprint tools of UE4.

-ACoverActor: this class implements the covers
+**ACoverActor**: this class implements the covers

-UHealthComponent: this component implements the health system both ATP_ThirdPersonCharacter and AEnemy are using this to manage health
+**UHealthComponent**: this component implements the health system both ATP_ThirdPersonCharacter and AEnemy are using this to manage health